attack-monkey/immutable_state_stores/README.md

 # Immutable State Stores
-_... and why using immutable state stores is a good idea_
+_... and why using immutable state stores are a good idea_

 ## Imperative